-- One form of Phazon in the Metroid Prime series is like this.
+- One form of Phazon in the Metroid Prime Trilogy is like this.
 Other times it appears as crystals.
 The mutations it causes appear to be due to long-term exposure to a type of radiation it emits.

 - The Potion of Mutation in Dungeon Crawl.
 Might be a good mutation, might be bad.